Xenometon/Binary-Checkboard/README.md

 # Gitcodes
 Python programs

-A simple program to print a binary checkboard pattern fom python.
+A simple program to print a binary checkboard pattern fom python using matrix and numpy modules.